Tā mātou mahi

 Projected spend by sector

-Each quarter we model the projected spend to deliver projects in the Pipeline.
-The projections reflect how project certainty and demand naturally decrease over the planning horizon and how this rate varies across infrastructure sectors.
-Factors such as the relative size of an individual project (to the size of the market), project scope, and project complexity influence how far ahead projects are planned within each sector.
+Each quarter we model the projected spend to deliver initiatives in the Pipeline.
+The projections include all Pipeline initiatives regardless of funding status except for initiatives reported as ‘under review’ and ‘on hold’ which have been excluded.
+The shape of the projections reflects that both initiative demand and certainty naturally decrease over the planning horizon.
+We can also see how the rate of the decrease varies across infrastructure sectors.
+Factors such as the relative size of an individual initiative to the size of the market, initiative scope, and initiative complexity influence how far ahead initiatives are typically planned within each sector.

 Building the forward view

-The improvements in visibility are shown more clearly in Figures 7 and 8, where in 2030 the balance of projected spend shifts from spend for initiatives that are largely in delivery and planning with confirmed funding sources, to spend for initiatives that are in early planning stages without confirmed funding sources.
+The improved visibility of lower-certainty initiatives is shown more clearly in Figures 6 and 7, where in 2029 the balance of projected spend shifts from spend for initiatives that are largely in delivery and planning with confirmed funding sources, to spend for initiatives that are in early planning stages without confirmed funding sources.

-The spend projections will continue to evolve as projects are adjusted, scheduled, and completed, new projects are planned and added to the Pipeline, and as new contributors provide project information.
+The spend projections will continue to evolve as projects are adjusted, scheduled, and completed, new projects are planned and added, and as new contributors provide project information to the Pipeline.

 Figure 6